elopezfune/elopezfune/README.md

 - 3rd place of the photography contest *H2O*, issued by Wipplay digital photography magazine in partnership with Lomography.
 - 3rd place of the photography contest *HER WAY*, issued by Wipplay digital photography magazine in partnership with Bioderma.
 - 1st place of the photography contest *IL ETAIT UNE FOIS DEMAIN*, issued by Caisses d’Epargne et Polka Magazine.
-- 1st place of the photography contest *HOT SNAPSHOT*, issued by Focus Numerique et Wipplay photography review
+- 1st place of the photography contest *HOT SNAPSHOT*, issued by Focus Numerique et Wipplay photography review.
 - 2nd place of the photography contest *ANIMAUX*, issued by Wipplay photography review.
 - 3rd place of the photography contest *STAINED GLASS*, issued by Cité de l’architecture et du Patrimoine.
 - Jury's very favorite of the photography contest *MA VIE DES HALLES*, issued by Wipplay photography review.